 • Bald Eagle Return: In February 2012, at Lake Chabot Regional Park, a pair of young bald eagles were sighted building a nest in a eucalyptus grove.
 The Bald eagles (Haliaeetus leucocephalus) are protected by the Bald and Golden Eagle Protection Act and are listed as a California Fully Protected and State Endangered Species.
 Their return highlights the challenges and successes experienced while balancing eagle protection, working with regulatory agencies and other stakeholder groups, establishing buffer areas, closing trails, creating public viewing points, implementing stop-work criteria, all while daily monitoring the eagles’ behavior.
 The thoughtful care extended by staff and the public eventually led to the pair fledging their single chick shortly after the Fourth of July.
 This was an exciting development to see the eagles return after a hiatus of over 100 years!

 • Celebrating Peace: Since 2018, we’ve celebrated the UN International Day of Peace at Lake Chabot Regional Park, Castro Valley.
-Last year, we celebrated it virtually and the event convened over 100 attendees.
-In 2021, we held the celebration at Lake Chabot with 300+ attendees.
+In 2020, due to the pandemic, we celebrated it virtually and the event convened over 100 attendees.
+In 2021, we held an in-person celebration at Lake Chabot with 300+ attendees.
 We unveiled a 12-foot PEACE POLE inscribed with peace in 31 languages including Chochenyo, Nahuatl, American Sign language and Braille.
 Watch Board member Dennis Waespi's presentation here (2:08:03).
 View presentation file.

 • Denouncing Racism: On June 16, 2020, our Board of Directors approved a resolution denouncing racism and systemic racial injustice.
 The resolution also expresses our solidarity with the Black, Indigenous, and People of Color, (BIPOC) community.
 EBRPD will develop an implementation plan to address systemic racial injustice and to make advancement in diversity, equity, and inclusion in our hiring, retention, mentoring, procurement processes.
 Our vision is to establish listening sessions with our diverse community members and provide training, employment, and recreational opportunities that meet collective interests and needs.